Optimal7/uwufier/README.md

 ## How It Works
 Just run it and it will ask you to input text.
 After you gave text the program will uwufy it.

+## Planned
+- If the input is completly empty, don't uwufy.
+(If theres no text)

 ## Setup
 To use/run this program, you need to go download and install the latest version of [Python](https://www.python.org/downloads/).